shoehn/faas_workshop/workshop/Lab004 - Implementing Sentiment Analysis in Python on OpenFaaS.md

     return json.dumps(res)
 ```

-Now we can re-deploy and have a look at our final function for today.
+Now we can redeploy and have a look at our last function for today.